Do you feel like you work really long hours? And probably harder than anyone else? Unless you’re Mexican, the chances are you’re probably wrong.

 And then you find a larger brush!
 Suddenly you’re able to paint the third wall even quicker.
 It looks nicer too.

-In this situation, knowing how to do things efficiently and having better tools helped you be more productive.
+In this situation, knowing how to do things efficiently and having better tools helped you become more productive.

 Along the same lines, you could say that Germans are simply more experienced at painting walls.
 They also have a collection of huge, high-tech brushes.
 Whereas Mexicans do not.